Lakeland Terrier Health Issues & Care Guide

 Health Overview

-The Lakeland Terrier is generally a healthy breed, but like all dogs, they are prone to certain health conditions.
-Being aware of these conditions and working with a veterinarian who knows the breed helps ensure your Lakeland Terrier lives a long, healthy life.
+Eye health screening for lens luxation and orthopedic evaluation for Legg-Calve-Perthes disease are the most important health priorities for the breed., but like all dogs, they are prone to certain conditions.
+Being aware of these and working with a knowledgeable veterinarian helps ensure your Lakeland Terrier lives a long, healthy life.

 Common Health Conditions